LucaBernstein/cluster-api-provider-gardener/README.md

 - docker version 17.03+.
 - kubectl version v1.11.3+.
 - Access to a Kubernetes v1.11.3+ cluster.
+- a (local) Gardener cluster

+The local-setup assumes, that you deploy Cluster-API next to the virtual Garden-Cluster, which is _not_ intended for production.
 ### To Deploy on the cluster
 **Build and push your image to the location specified by `IMG`:**